-Tanium as a Service automatically handles module installations and upgrades.
+Tanium Cloud automatically handles module installations and upgrades.

-Use the Tanium Solutions page to install Patch and choose either automatic or manual configuration:
+Use the Solutions page to install Patch and choose either automatic or manual configuration:

 - Read the release notes.